Jorge-Anton/Jorge-Anton/src/blog/posts/configure-asus.md

   - post
   - linux
 layout: post.njk
-title: Install Asus USB-AC56 driver on
+title: Install Asus USB-AC56 driver on Linux
 excerpt: In this post, you will find a step by step tutorial on how to setup the Asus USB AC-56 Wi-Fi dongle on Linux.
 featuredImage: /assets/images/blog/thumbnails/large/2022/8/asus-usb.png